ClaikoCode/Portfolio/DevJourney.md

 Note: Assets from main.jsx seems to have a path that is relative to a subfolder in the project folder as the following path worked for the import of react.svg: "../src/assets/react.svg".
 This gives a small hint to the "current working directory" equivalent, which I always find is an important back-end piece of information to understand.

 I have decided to use BEM.
 It seems to be a popular naming convention for CSS classes.
-I did not do much research further into different naming systems as the goal is to have *something* that is commonly used with React so that I at least adhere to *some* structure.
+I did not do much research further into different naming systems as the goal is to have *something* that is commonly used with React so that I at least adhere to *a* structure.
 I want to avoid bad naming from the start as it would only impair future learning when I start getting confused about my code rather than what I'm trying to express in code.

-New units: rem, em, unitless
+New units: rem, em, unitless, percentage

 rem: root element font size
 em: current element font size
-unitless: simple scalar values for whatever unit was inherited.
+unitless: simple scalar values, not sure what these do
+percentage: a fraction of an inherited value from its parent

 I wanted to make sure that I could dynamically add any future projects or add modifications to project data easily.
 In the intro for React I noticed that the map function could be used to instantiate React components dynamically for each element in a list.